 The citizens of Kutztown are among the most well-educated in the nation: 41.49% of adults in Kutztown have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Kutztown in 2018 was $31,446, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $125,784 for a family of four.
 However, Kutztown contains both very wealthy and poor people as well.

 The people who call Kutztown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kutztown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kutztown include Italian, Irish, English, and Polish.
+The greatest number of Kutztown residents report their race to be White, followed by Asian.
+Important ancestries of people in Kutztown include German, Italian, Irish, English, and Polish.